-Include early views on how
+Include early views on how new structures will support devolution ambitions.

 5a-c) New unitary structures must support devolution arrangements.

 Specifically 5b) Where no CA or CCA is already established or agreed then the proposal should set out how it will help unlock devolution.